 When you think about social investing, know its main focus is people.
 It’s about creating policies that make people better in terms of improving their skills and capabilities.

-The investment focuses on primary areas like health care, education, childcare, employment search, among others.
+The investment focuses on primary areas like health care, education, childcare, and employment search, among others.
 As issues such as unemployment and poverty rage on, social impact investing seeks ways to change this.

 For instance, you can focus on investing in young people to gain more skills and fill in the widening age gap among the working class.
 The more opportunities people have, the better the outcome.
 There are different ways to address such issues other than relying on financial aid.

-What is a Social Impact Investment?
+What are Social Impact Investments?

-Such investments make it possible to effect positive change and also earn a profit.
+Such impact investments make it possible to effect positive change and also earn a profit.
 The outcome is a better life for the people impacted by the social matter.

 For instance, you can invest in a company addressing poor education and skills training among the youth.
 Such a company offers young people opportunities but still turns a profit for its investors.
 This symbolizes the change that’s happening in the world today.